 Notes

 - Roasting the lentils is optional.
-For roasting, place them in a single layer so they cook evenly.
+For crispy roasted lentils, place them in a single layer so they cook evenly.
+Brown lentils will also work, but they tend to be mushier.

 - Gluten-free: Cook 3 cups dry quinoa instead of farro, for a total of 4 cups cooked.
 Add 1 ⅓ cups to each jar.